 Syrah or Shiraz does not immediately spring to mind when you first take a sniff and a sip of this wine as there is an initial blackcurrant explosion on the nose and palate.
 It originates from one of the warmer parts of the Aconcagua region in Chile where cooling Pacific Ocean breezes and low rainfall account for the intense black fruit characteristics.
 Named in honour of the Spanish priest, Francisco de Carabantes, who brought Chile's first wine to the country in 1554, this beautiful wine opens up to reveal so much more than black fruits.

 Syrah is an intensely perfumed grape and it certainly shows here.
-5% Petit Verdot is added for its violet aroma, its colour and structure plus 10% Cabernet Sauvignon to provide acidity and backbone.
-The result is a lovely, fragrant and tasty fruit-filled treat.
+15% Cabernet Sauvignon provides acidity and backbone.
+In previous vintages a dash of Petit Verdot was added for its aroma, colour and structure but even without that this wine is a lovely, fragrant and tasty fruit-filled treat.